nerillosa/amcrest_camera_web-view/README.md

 # amcrest_camera_web-view
 Web view of videos and pictures taken by motion detecting amcrest camera.
+A [raspberrypi](https://www.raspberrypi.com) (mini linux computer) runs as a [web server](https://techworldthink.github.io/Tech-Guides/pages/nginx_pi.html) using nginx where you can scroll through specific days and times and view pics and videos.

 ![image](https://github.com/nerillosa/amcrest_camera_web-view/assets/4867918/d222713e-edef-43d5-84e7-437ba58a26a1)